codeguy/php-the-right-way/_includes/language-highlights.md

 It is important for you to namespace your code so that it may be used by other developers without fear of colliding with other libraries.

+One recommended way to use namespaces is outlined in [PSR-0](psr0), which aims to provide a standard file, class and namespace convention to allow plug-and-play code.

 * [Read about Namespaces][namespaces]
+* [Read about PSR-0][psr0]

 ## Standard PHP Library